isabella232/stacki-hdp-bridge/README.md

 ambari            2.5.0.3              7.x     x86_64 redhat default
 ```

-If your frontend does NOT have access to the internet, then running ./gethdp is, technically, fruitless.
+If your frontend does NOT have access to the internet, then running ./gethdp is, hypothetically and technically, fruitless.
 So if you don't have access, download the following on some machine that does have internet access.
 (If you don't have internet access anywhere within your organization, then you are not reading this and it doesn't matter then does it?)

 Go get these and make sure they get on the Stacki frontend.
-Copying them to /export is ususally a good idea because it's usually the largest partition.
+Copying them to /export is a good idea because it's usually the largest partition.

 ```
 wget http://stacki.s3.amazonaws.com/public/pallets/3.2/open-source/HDP-2.5.3.0-7.x.x86_64.disk1.iso